Sick of punching the clock? Looking for more work-life balance? Itching to venture out on your own?

 Independent contractors also are not eligible for unemployment insurance or workers' compensation.

-Independent contractors operate more as a business partner than as an employee.
+Independent contractors operate more as business partners than as employees.
 The companies that employ contractors don’t have the same authority as they do over the work of their employees.

 Therefore, in order to ensure the best possible working relationship, it’s important that there be an independent contractor agreement.
 There are a number of templates available online.